-The blinded evaluator shall not be allowed to retrieve study supplies or to be present during opening of the study supplies or be present during the injection procedure.
-The treating Investigator and the subjects are not allowed to discuss treatments with the blinded evaluator.
-All documents with information on study products shall be kept in a separate binder not available to the blinded evaluator.
+The blinded evaluator shall not be allowed to retrieve study supplies or to be present during opening of the study supplies or injections.
+The treating Investigator or the subjects are not allowed to discuss treatments with the blinded evaluator.
+All documents with information about study product and treatment shall be kept separately and not available to the blinded evaluator.

-The site personnel (except blinded evaluator), the subjects, Sponsor and the Sponsor representative shall not be blinded to treatment assignment during the study.
+The treating Investigator, the subjects, Sponsor and the Sponsor representative shall not be blinded to treatment assignment during the study.

-3.5.3 Emergency unblinding
+4.4.3 Emergency unblinding